web3-nomad/hedera-docs/tutorials/hello-world/README.md

 ## Hedera Quickstart Guide

 So, you want to develop on Hedera but are unsure where to start?
 Why not start with something you could complete in 10 minutes?
-This quick start guide is designed to kickstart your Hedera development journey.&#x20;
+This quick start guide is designed to kickstart your Hedera development journey.

 Let's begin!

 ## Hello World Sequences

 There are multiple Hello World sequences for you to follow along.
-To start, you **must** complete the first sequence, as you will need a **funded account** to do any other tasks on Hedera.&#x20;
+To start, you **must** complete the first sequence, as you will need a **funded account** to do any other tasks on Hedera.

 <table data-view="cards"><thead><tr><th align="center"></th><th data-hidden data-card-cover data-type="files"></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td align="center"><p><strong>START HERE</strong></p><p>⬇</p><p><a href="create-fund-account.md"><strong>Create &#x26; fund account</strong></a></p></td><td><a href="../../.gitbook/assets/create-an-account-icon.png">create-an-account-icon.png</a></td><td><a href="create-fund-account.md">create-fund-account.md</a></td></tr></tbody></table>